jandrewyoung/StringSort/readme.txt

 that is being used, and the file should have one string per line.
 A stringCheck method was added to check that the strings were in the specified alphabet and return an error if not.
-Note: there must not be a blank line at the end of the input file!